w3c/wai-dynamic-planning/source/initiate/index.html.erb.md

 ### [Set Goals](set_goals.html)

-<span class="highlight">Identify and set accessibility goals.</span>  Clear, achievable goals identify what needs to be done, how to do it, and knowing when it is done.
+Clear, achievable goals identify what needs to be done, how to do it, and knowing when it is done.

 {::nomarkdown}
 <%= article :end %>